ECL_Rules_2020 (PDF) (See bottom of the page for rules 2019.)

 Final season ranking in Doubles:

 Each double may compete in as many competitions during the season as they want.
-However, only their best 3 point totals will be accumulated for their final score for the season 2019.
+However, only their best 3 point totals will be accumulated for their final score for the season 2020.
 If a double attend less than 3 competitions, all received point totals will be accumulated in their final score.
+If a doubles team is not a member of ECU Federation, they will included in ECL rankings and marked as non-members, which means they cannot win bids for ECU Europeans.

 If the division is tied on the first place the following criteria will be taken into account to determine the winner of the ECL: